Video interview of former GECOM deputy CEO shown in court as 2020 elections trial continues - Guyana Chronicle

-Video evidence of former Deputy Chief Executive Officer of the Guyana Elections Commission (GECOM), Roxanne Myers, being interviewed by police in relation to the alleged rigging of the March 2020 General and Regional Elections was presented in court on today, as the high-profile trial continues.
+VIDEO evidence of former Deputy Chief Executive Officer of the Guyana Elections Commission (GECOM), Roxanne Myers, being interviewed by police in relation to the alleged rigging of the March 2020 General and Regional Elections was presented in court on Friday, as the high-profile trial continues.

 During the police interview, investigators questioned Myers about key incidents that unfolded during the controversial tabulation of the Statements of Poll (SoPs) for Region Four.